+Recovery

-The OEM shall ensure that the system that is being updated can recover from a failed or interrupted update;
+The OEM shall ensure that the system that is being updated can restore the software to a previous version after a failed or interrupted update or can be placed into a safe state;

-The OEM shall be able to convey the criticality of an update for recall, safety or security purposes to the driver (and if required to appropriate authorities)
+The potential recovery to an old software can be restricted in case of safety or environmental impact of the software

+Information about the update

+The OEM shall ensure the vehicle user before the execution of the update is informed in detail about the update before the update is executed.
+This should contain

+: the need for the update (e.g. criticality as recall, safety and/or security purposes),

+the changes implemented,

+the expected time to complete execution of the update,

+the location of the vehicle to ensure that the execution does not constitute a safety hazard,

+the functionalities, which are not available during the execution of the update,

+any other necessary instructions to execute the update

+Pre-conditions before the execution

-The OEM or driver of the vehicle should ensure that the location of the vehicle when the update is executed does not constitute a safety hazard, for example it should be in a recognized parking spot or it can be confirmed the vehicle is parked before the update is allowed to be executed;
+The OEM or vehicle user before the execution of the update of the vehicle should ensure that the location of the vehicle when the update is executed does not constitute a safety hazard;

-The OEM shall ensure the vehicle remains stationary during the execution of the update, for example with the parking breaks applied;

-The OEM should assess whether there would be a safety hazard if people are present inside of the vehicle, for example if an update to locking systems fails, and ensure that they are not should that be the case;

-The OEM should assess whether there would be a safety hazard if the engine where left on during the update process and take appropriate action if that is the case;
+The OEM should assess whether there would be a safety hazard from the vehicle operation or status during the update execution process and take appropriate action if that is the case;

-The OEM shall ensure that the vehicle battery has enough capacity for the update, as well as for a possible rollback and enough capacity for the operation of the vehicle after the update;
+The OEM shall ensure that the vehicle has enough power capacity for the update, as well as for a possible rollback and enough capacity for the operation of the vehicle after the update;

-The OEM should assess what permissible status the doors, trunk, windows, roof etc. should be in during the execution of the update, for example if they can or should be closed and locked or if they should/could be open or unlocked.
-Where an update can only be executed in certain permissible combinations then the OEM should ensure these are in place before the update is executed;

-The OEM should assess what systems and components are required for an update and what permissible statuses they may have (for example: on, off, working, malfunctioning etc).
-Where an update can only be executed in certain functional combinations then the OEM should ensure that is possible to ascertain that these are in place before the update is executed and should ensure they are;

-The OEM shall ensure the vehicle driver is informed in detail about the update before the update is executed.
-This should contain at least information on the: need for the update, the changes implemented, attended time for the update, any necessary safety information etc.).
+The vehicle owner shall confirm the execution of the update

-To enable a software update to be executed safely it is recommended that the following be taken into account during the execution of an update:
+Where the execution of an update or its failure might pose a safety hazard during driving it is recommended that the following be taken into account during the execution of an update:

-The OEM shall ensure that it is not possible for the driver to operate the vehicle during the execution of an update;

 The OEM should ensure that the driver is not able to use any functionality of the vehicle that would affect the safety of the vehicle or the successful execution of the update;

-Where additional safety requirements are placed on the driver or the vehicle occupants, the OEM should ensure they are not able to contravene them.
+The OEM shall ensure that all other functionalities shall be work proper (e.g. brakes);

 To enable a software update to be executed safely it is recommended that the following be taken into account after the execution of an update:

-The OEM shall ensure the driver is informed of the success (or failure) of the update;
+The OEM shall ensure that the vehicle user after the execution of the update is informed of the success (or failure) of the update;

-The OEM shall ensure that a rollback to the old software version shall be possible and shall be done automatically in the case of no success.
+The vehicle user after the execution of the update shall be informed about the implemented changes.

 Additional safety requirement for OTA updates

-It is recommended that OTA updates shall not be permitted where additional action is required by the driver for completion of the update process.
+OTA updates shall not be permitted during driving where additional action is required by the driver for completion of the update process.